groupcash/core/structures.md

 ## Confirmation

-Because each Transaction can have multiple Inputs, a Coin is the root of a Transaction tree, consisting of overlapping chains between an Issue and the Coin as illustrated in the following figure.
+Because each Transaction can have multiple Inputs, a Coin is the root of a Transaction tree, consisting of overlapping chains between a Base and the Coin as illustrated in the following figure.

 ![Transaction Tree](https://cdn.rawgit.com/groupcash/core/master/figures/tree.svg)

 If this chain is longer than one Transaction, a fraudulent participant could reference his Output with more than one Input, effectively double-spending the Coin.
 To make sure that this hasn't happened, a Target needs to confirm the validity of the Coin.
-This is done by the Backers of the Issues which form the leafs of the tree.
+This is done by the Backers of the Bases at the leafs of the tree.

 The Backers verify the consistency of all Transaction chains and make sure that no Transaction referencing any Output of the involved Transactions has already been confirmed by them.
 Each Backer creates then a new Coin with a *Confirmation* Transaction, transferring their proportion of the original Coin to its Owner.